 In the above case all solar days are exactly equal, but for the case of a tilted axis that is not the case.

-So when a point on earth is experiencing noon (ie closest to being directly under the sun), the line from Earth’s centre to the Sun must project directly onto the line from the centre of the earth through that point and after one sidereal day the view down the Earth’s axis looks just like the picture we had for the untilted case but [In this case the amount of extra rotation needed to bring a point back to noon after one full rotation of spin is not exactly constant and depends on the relationship between direction of tilt and direction from sun.] with the angular advance of the Sun around that axis being not exactly 1/365 of a full revolution but rather that multiplied by a projection factor which depends on how the radial direction of the point is related to the angle of tilt (being just reduced by a factor of the cosine of the tilt angle at the equinoxes which occur when the motion at noon is directly in the direction of tilt and being increased at the solstices where the direction of motion at noon is perpendicular to the direction of tilt so the projected travel distance is not foreshortened but the radius is)
+In general, when a point on earth is experiencing noon (ie closest to being directly under the sun), the line from Earth’s centre to the Sun must project directly onto the line from the centre of the earth through that point, and after one sidereal day the view down the Earth’s axis looks much like the picture we had for the untilted case but in this new case the amount of extra rotation needed to bring a point back to noon after one full rotation of spin is not exactly constant and depends on the relationship between direction of tilt and direction from sun, with the angular advance of the Sun around that axis being not exactly 1/365 of a full revolution but rather that multiplied by a projection factor which depends on how the radial direction of the point is related to the angle of tilt (being just reduced by a factor of the cosine of the tilt angle at the equinoxes which occur when the motion at noon is directly in the direction of tilt and being increased at the solstices where the direction of motion at noon is perpendicular to the direction of tilt so the projected travel distance is not foreshortened but the radius is).

 <tl-dr